-A lot of things other people want to do in their lives I have no interest in.
-But here is my list of the Here are the ideas I’ve had so far, that I’d like to do.
+Many things other people are aiming to do in their lives I have no interest in.
+Here is what I’d like to squeeze in:

-1. Learn to play the guitar, write a good song and sing it.
+1. Learn to play the guitar.
+And then write and sing a catchy song.

 3. Throw a party on a tropical island.
 I’d like to go somewhere really out there, like French Polynesia.